Chokyotager/fishboy-hilbert/README.md

 In general, the fishkeeping community accepts a rule of *one inch of fish per gallon of water*.
 For further stocking instructions, it is advisable to look up online stocking calculators, such as https://aqadvisor.com/.

 A very common mistake made by beginners is overstocking any aquarium.
 People see their LFS placing tens, if not hundreds of fish in a single small tank.
-This is far too little.
+This is far too many fish in a small aquarium.
 The fishes at the LFS are only there temporarily before they are sold.
 A much larger water volume is required for healthy fish, contrary to popular stereotype.

 ```css
 Solution: